-How do unoccupancy and changes to business activities affect your insurance?
+How unoccupancy and changes to business activities affect insurance

 Coronavirus restrictions have caused businesses across the UK to change the way they operate or close their doors for the foreseeable future.
 Tiered lockdowns and a lack of financial support are adding an extra layer of uncertainty to what is already a stressful time.